 - Automatically publish content

-- On - new content in the feed will automatically be published to the designated channels.
+- On - new content in the feed will automatically be published to the designated topics.
 In Studio the new content can be found in the published status.No action is required to make the new feed content available to members.

 - Off - all new content in the feed must be manually reviewed before the content will become available to Members.
 In Studio, the new content will appear as needing review until a Studio user publishes the content.
 The content must be published in order to make the content available to members.